August 28, 2024 by Marko Dinic

 Risk assessment is an essential part of any well-designed information governance strategy.

-The first step in HIPAA risks assessment would be to conduct comprehensive research into potential threats and pain points, interpret the regulations carefully and educate your workforce.
+The first step in HIPAA risk assessment is to conduct comprehensive research into potential threats and pain points, interpret the regulations carefully, and educate your workforce.

 HIPAA’s Security Rule mandates that there need to be regular audits of your IT infrastructure and systems that you use to ensure data security.